Data developments

 The development of household and family structures will be informed by consultation with researchers and policy makers, including through a Technical Working Group and engagement with communities and community organisations through the Community program

-LCDI researchers can request access to household structures from March 2025 and family structures from mid-2025.
 The ABS is exploring options to also make the data more widely available for request by PLIDA researchers.
 Access is subject to approval by relevant data custodians.

 More information is available in: Methodological News, December Quarter 2024.

 This work complements other composite indices developed by the ABS, such as the Socio-Economic Indexes for Areas (SEIFA) and the Index of Household Advantage and Disadvantage (IHAD) that are based on the five-yearly Census.
-The child-level composite indicator will be available in annual snapshots and will focus on the individual (child) level.

-The development of the child-level composite indicator will be informed by consultation with researchers and policy makers, including through a Technical Working Group and engagement with communities and community organisations through the Community program.
+The development of the child-level indicator will be informed by consultation with researchers and policy makers, including through a Technical Working Group and engagement with communities and community organisations through the Community program.

 Creating PLIDA Core Relationships and Core Locations modules